Try This Cajun Dinner Menu to Spice Up Your Holiday

-Serve up simmering scoops of this veggie gumbo as a cozy side or vegetarian entree.
-Despite being down a few sausage links from the original, ingredients like beans, okra, and Cajun seasoning ensure it's still authentic.
+Serve up simmering scoops of this veggie gumbo as a cozy side or vegetarian Christmas entree.
+You won't miss the spicy sausage links from the original gumbo recipe, ingredients like beans, okra, and Cajun seasoning ensure it's still authentic.

-Timing Tip: Since this recipe comes together in your slow cooker, start it soon after you wake up on party day.
+Timing Tip: Since this recipe comes together in your slow cooker ($17, Target), start it soon after you wake up on party day.
 Allow the gumbo to stew on low for 6 to 8 hours if you're hosting for dinner, or crank up the heat to high and cook 3 to 4 hours if you're serving lunch.

 Get the recipe: Cajun-Seasoned Vegetarian Gumbo

 No Cajun Christmas (or meal for that matter) would be complete without seafood and sausage.
 This classic boil recipe is made traditionally in one pot.
-We recommend a sprawling platter, so guests at any end of the table can easily get their fill.
+We recommend serving it on an oversize platter ($18, CB2), so guests at any end of the table can easily get their fill.

 Get the recipe: Shrimp and Sausage Boil